Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 law -- crimes -- treason
 law -- crimes -- treason -- high
 law -- crimes -- war crimes
-law of Shitty Click-Through Rates = Most marketing strategies have a short window of success, as click-through rates decrease as tactics mature.
+law of Ability = every ability is acquired through the workings of life law of Shitty Click-Through Rates = Most marketing strategies have a short window of success, as click-through rates decrease as tactics mature.
 For example, the first banner-ad has a click-through rate of more than 70%.
 Now we avoid them with ad-blockers. le premier jour du reste de sa vie leadership -- change or die